halitworks/halitworks/README.md

 <div style="clear: both;"></div>
 <br><br><br>
 <p>I am constantly improving myself.
 Every year, I learn different programs and various programming languages.
 My dream is to become a <strong>mechatronics engineer</strong>; I hope I will succeed.
 You can see the projects I have done on <a href="https://halitmb.com/">my website</a>.
-I have used the following Linux distributions.</p>
+I have also used the following Linux distributions.</p>

 <p align="center">